Zverev Helps Champions Germany Knock Brazil Out Of United Cup - UrduPoint

 The result in Perth eliminated the South Americans from group play after a previous loss to China.
 Germany face the Chinese on Monday with the winner advancing to the quarter-finals.

+In Sydney, women's world number four Jasmine Paolini crushed Belinda Bencic 6-1, 6-1 in just 57 minutes to ensure Italy beat Switzerland.

-In Sydney, world number six Casper Ruud survived a tough examination from Tomas Machac, but his efforts were in vain as Norway crashed to the Czech Republic.
+Men's world number six Casper Ruud, meanwhile, survived a tough examination from Tomas Machac, but his efforts were in vain as Norway crashed to the Czech Republic.

 Zverev broke Monteiro in the opening game of each set, preventing him from threatening in the 80-minute contest.

-The one-two singles punch leaves Germany in an unfamiliar position at the tournament it won last year.
+The one-two singles punch left Germany in an unfamiliar position at the tournament it won last year.

 "This is the first time we've ever been up 2-0," Zverev said.
 "Last year, I played deciding (mixed doubles) matches every time.

-"It's nice to have this (tie) in the bag already.
+"It's nice to have this (tie) in the bag.
 I'm very happy to be playing for Germany again."

 Siegemund fought for more than two-and-a-half hours to subdue Haddad Maia, winning five first-set games in a row before stumbling to lose the second set.